seanbaxter/mdspan/README.md

   };
 ```

 `submdspan` involves a dimensionality reduction, depending on the types of the slice arguments.
 We specialize the `extents` class template on this compacted set of source extents.
 The _argument-if_ feature is critical for this.
-Inside the _template-argument-list_, _if_ the slice type converts to `tuple`, _then_ push `dynamic_extent`.
-Otherwise, _if_ the slice type converts to `full_extent_t, _then_ push the corresponding extent of the source.
-Otherwise, push nothing, and continue to the next element.
+Inside the _template-argument-list_, _if_ the slice type converts to `tuple`, _then_ push `dynamic_extent`. _Else_, _if_ the slice type converts to `full_extent_t, _then_ push the corresponding extent of the source.
+Otherwise, push nothing.
+Continue to the next element.

 This is a form of compaction that normally calls for recursion into partial templates in Standard C++.